tridivb/Epic_Kitchens_Object_Detector_Detectron/README.md

 train/P01/P01_10
 ```

-If you want to run the inference manually from the container, execute the launch.sh script, navigate to
+Alternatively, if you want to run the inference manually from the container, execute the launch.sh script, navigate to
 ./Epic_Kitchens_Feature_Extractor_Detectron directory and run the following command:

 ```